infinum/qa-handbook/Tools/Using Charles.md

 1. Tap on Wi-Fi
 1. Select the network to which your iOS device and your laptop are currently connected
 1. Tap on "Configure proxy"
-1. Tap on "Server" and enter your laptop's local IP address (find it in the macOS Network Utility)
+1. Tap on "Server" and enter your laptop's local IP address (find it in macOS' Network Preferences)
 1. Tap on port and enter "8888"

 ## Android setup